-The Milwaukee 6955-20 has superior precision along the length of the entire slide, maintains rpm’s under load, and also has a digital miter adjust that will lock in to an angle up to one tenth of a degree.
+Milwaukee 6955-20 has superior precision along the length of the entire slide, maintains rpm under load, and also has a digital miter adjust that will lock into an angle up to one-tenth of a degree.

 Experienced contractors who need the best of the best don’t have a lot of models to choose from.
 There are plenty of mid-range models, but there aren’t too many that have really outstanding features that set them apart from the others, or top-notch performance above and beyond what the best mid-range model offers.

-The Milwaukee 6955-20 12-Inch Sliding Dual Bevel Miter Saw is an exception to that, however.
-This saw not only has superior precision along the length of the entire slide and maintains rpms under load, but it also has a digital miter adjust that will lock in to an angle up to one tenth of a degree over and over again.
+This 12-Inch Sliding Dual Bevel Miter Saw is an exception to that, however.
+This saw not only has superior precision along the length of the entire slide and maintains rpm under load, but it also has a digital miter adjust that will lock into an angle up to one-tenth of a degree over and over again.